• Start Here!

 XMandarin

 xmandarinXMandarin is located in Qingdao, which is the kind of city where you want to study, work, live and spend relaxing time.
-At this school, you will learn Chinese from highly qualified native teachers who are also very open-minded and friendly.
+At this school, you will learn Chinese from highly qualified native teachers With a wide range of study programs.
+XMandarin is one of the top Mandarin Chinese language schools in Shandong province and offers both one-on-one immersion Mandarin courses and small group Chinese classes.

 The best universities for studying Chinese in Qingdao